Nelson Tasman & Golden Bay – Guide for Backpackers

 Starting from Kaiteriteri or Marahau, there are a number of ways to access the Abel Tasman National Park by water.

 Kayak around the national park’s nooks and crannies, getting close to wildlife along the way.
-Speaking of wildlife, how about swimming with the seals?

 For more activities, check out Abel Tasman National Park – Guide for Backpackers.